MishaGalin/AutoBrightnessControl/README.md

 Latitude and longitude are determined by your IP address, not GPS or anything else, so it would be determined incorrectly if you are using a VPN when the app launches.

+To stop running a program, end the task in Task Manager.

 You can get your coordinates on this website: https://www.latlong.net/

 Full list of arguments: